 The British Association of Shooting and Conservation (BASC) has downloadable information to help you become knowledgeable about what is legal and illegal in wildfowling.

-Using lead shot is prohibited
+Using lead shot is banned

-In Northern Ireland shooting with lead shot on or over wetlands is prohibited.
+In Northern Ireland shooting with lead shot on or over wetlands is banned.
 Lead shot can poison water fowl like ducks, geese and swans.
 While feeding, birds swallow the spent lead shot, which has fallen onto the wetlands they inhabit.
 This damages a bird's nervous system, liver and kidneys.
 It also damages the gizzard preventing a bird from feeding.
 Many birds die after ingesting lead shot.

 A sustainable harvest of waterfowl is perfectly acceptable but the loss of ducks, geese and swans due to lead poisoning is not – particularly when some species are under increasing pressure from other factors.
 It makes sense to ban the use of lead shot on and over wetlands, as it causes unnecessary losses.